Adi1613/Social-Ebracing-/README.md

 Trying to defing a metrics for social embracing using clustering

-COVID-19 Clustering Model for defining Social Embracing Index Our Hypothesis defines the social embracing which index defines the spreading of the diseses like covid-19, swin flu, Ebola kind of diseses.
+COVID-19 Clustering Model for defining Social Embracing Index Our Hypothesis defines the social embracing index which defines the spreading of the diseses like covid-19, swin flu, Ebola etc.

-In our hypothesis we are using the variables which defines the social embracing index like population density, Urban index, Eduaction Rank, Industry rank, Literacy rate, well being, quality and service, Sanitation services for the country and by using these independent variables we are defining the clusters for the countries.
+In our hypothesis we are using the variables which defines the social embracing index like population density, Urban index, Eduaction Rank, Industry rank, Literacy rate, for the country and by using these independent variables we are defining the clusters for the countries.